Save to List My Reading List

 The IRS may only initiate a Church tax inquiry if a high-ranking IRS official, reasonably believes, based on a written statement of the facts and circumstances, that the organization:

 Which means, the IRS, mandated by the congress, will look into wrongdoing of a Church, only if the scandal makes the national headlines.
 This implies that when a Church goes rouge, only God should be the judge, whether it is raping altar boys or evading billions in taxes.
-It’s simply appalling.

-The trouble with Church Automatic Tax Exemption
+The Trouble with Church Automatic Tax Exemption

-Some of you might not even be old enough or care enough to remember Heritage USA, a “Christian” theme park which was erected from the tax dollars of the American people for the sole enjoyment and amusement of the faithful by Praise The Lord Club (PTL), in Fort Mill, South Carolina.
+Some of you might not even be old enough or care enough to remember Heritage USA, a "Christian" theme park which was erected from the tax dollars of the American people for the sole enjoyment and amusement of the "faithful" by Praise The Lord Club (PTL), in Fort Mill, South Carolina.
 I used to live three miles from the site and the events are still a vivid memory for many Carolina residents.

 Jerry Falwell, the controversial Baptist televangelist, monumentally raised over $20 million dollars in one single fundraising drive to show his support for PTL, and his historic plunge down the 163ft water slide of the park became national news.
-Everything was good and holy, until its founder Jim Bakker raped the famous Playboy model Jessica Hahn, and tried to silence her by paying her $287,000 out of organization funds.
-This time national attention on the fiasco became too much for the IRS to ignore, like it always does.
-This time the IRS came through by auditing the embarrassing church scandal and revoked their (of course, automatically granted) exemption status.

 The Charlotte Observer ran exposes of PTL's finances and management practices.
 Pictures and footage of an air-conditioned doghouse emerged from the home of Jim and Tammy Faye, and PTL went bankrupt after being taken over by Jerry Falwell, who offered to step in following the scandal.

-- Under the “good and honest” Falwell’s leadership, Heritage USA sought chapter 11 bankruptcy protection with debts estimated at 72 million dollars.
-The 165,000 people who each gave $1,000 (a mighty sum of 165 million dollars) to Jim’s planned hotel tower (in return for promised four-day vacation stay) each received only $6.54 in return.
+Under the "good and honest" Falwell's leadership, Heritage USA sought Chapter 11 bankruptcy protection with debts estimated at 72 million dollars.
+The 165,000 people who each gave $1,000 (a mighty sum of 165 million dollars) to Jim's planned hotel tower (in return for promised four-day vacation stay) each received only $6.54 in return.
 One hundred and sixty four million dollars vanished into the thin air right under the nose of the IRS through their automated church tax exemption scheme.

-Church corruption, a question of morality vs. legality
+Church Corruption, a Question of Morality vs. Legality

 If you got to this point, I'm sure you're sharpening your knives and want nothing more than my blood, but in my defense, I'm not oppose to church tax exemption, I'm all for it.
 However I'm vehemently oppose to automatic exemption because the standard to measure the sincerity is based on absolutely nothing.